-It had a good life they will say as we literally and metaphorically tear up our paper tax discs on the 1 October 2014.
+It had a good life they can say as we literally and metaphorically tore up our paper tax discs on the 1 October 2014.
 The entire system is going digital and they are no longer required.
-Gone at last will be irritating failure of the plastic to stick to the screen or losing it down the side of the seat, but gone also will be the opportunity to say it’s in the post.
-In addition a series of new laws becomes effective that will impact immediately on owners, buyers and sellers of vehicles that need to be road taxed.

 Unless your vehicle is exempt (for example made before 1.1.74 and therefore historic, wholly used for agricultural purposes, or connected with the provision of disability services), it will need to be either be taxed or declared off road (known as SORNed).
 Nothing else will do.